This Old Fashioned Molasses Cookies recipe is made with blackstrap molasses, butter and rich spice and bakes in 10 minutes.

 Overall, the recipe itself takes very little time.
 I like to lay out all of my ingredients to save time and energy.
 Then it’s just a matter of mixing everything together.

 Start by rolling the dough into one inch balls.

 Coat them lightly with sugar.

-Then put the cookies into the oven and bake for about 8-10 minutes.
+Then put the cookies into the oven and bake in a preheated 375 degree F oven for about 8-10 minutes.

 See how easy it really is?
 Make a batch or two today!

 For more delicious cookie recipes, check out Wisconsin Homemaker’s Recipe Section.

 Old Fashioned Molasses Cookies Made with Butter

 - 1 tsp baking soda

 - 1/4 tsp salt